liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 - The number of consumers of the source computer.
 - Anti-virus competes the CPU and disk with agent.
 - Network speed.
 - Throttling - Decided by multiple factors including client side factors and server side factors.
-The throttling can be mitigated by using multiple SharePoint in Microsoft 365 migration accounts.
+Using multiple SharePoint in Microsoft 365 migration accounts can mitigate throttling.

 According to our telemetry and support tickets, the typical bottleneck is from source reading.
 Primary reasons are: